 NEW: Oct 28th – Halloween Event “Spirits of New Mexico’s Past”: Meet the ghosts of history who lived and died in the land of enchantment!
 Step back in time and encounter a diverse assortment of characters from New Mexico’s illustrious and often little known past.
 Listen to their amazing stories and experience intriguing bygone events.
 Lit by lantern light and campfires, our wondrous historic site takes on a family-friendly but spooky Halloween atmosphere.

 There’s something for everyone at El Rancho de las Golondrinas.
 Pick your fun and plan ahead.

 To book your lodging at special discounted rates, or for help with planning the ideal vacation in Santa Fe, go to SantaFeSelection.com or call (505)470-2991.

-Thank you for reading my blog.
+Thank you for reading my blog article.
 If you’d like to receive my posts via email, please send your request to Maria@santafeselection.com.